 Dec

-Tropical, hot and humid all year round with maximum of 30˚C from January to April and slightly cooler from May to September.
-Both islands have dry and wet seasons.
-June to September is cooler, with more cloud and virtually no rain, whilst March to May and October to December are considered the wettest months, with rainy days and clear skies.
+Tropical, hot and humid all year round with a maximum of 30˚C .
+There are two dry seasons.
+December through to February is dry and hot, then June to September dry, cool, with more cloud and virtually no rain.
+March to May and October & November are considered the wettest months, when days often bring a mix of rain and clear skies.